zhephyn/zhephyn.github.io/_posts/2025-04-18-an-introduction-to-ruby-code-blocks-part-2.md

 3.2.6 :043 >
 ```

-Without the ampersand, Ruby no longer knows how to handle the code block passed to it and expects the the full_name method to rather be called like any other method in Ruby.
+Without the ampersand, Ruby no longer knows how to handle the code block passed to it and expects the full_name method to  be called like any other method in Ruby.
 And since we defined the full_name method to have one parameter, namely the first_name, Ruby expects that the method should be called along with one argument, which is exactly why we get the error above.
-In simple terms, Ruby is saying
+In simple terms, Ruby is saying:

 "*Hey, you defined the "full_name" method to take an argument but you've called the "full_name" method without providing an argument.*"

 There is a way for Ruby to understand that a block passed to a given method should be handled as an explicit code block even though you've left out the Ampersand.